vmware/vic-product/docs/user_doc/vic_vsphere_admin/bridge_network.md

 <pre>--bridge-network-range <i>network_address</i>/<i>subnet</i></pre>

 If you specify an invalid value for `--bridge-network-range`, `vic-machine create` fails with an error.

+### Bridge Network Width <a id="bridge-width"></a>

+If you need to configure bridge networks to have subnet masks that are smaller than the default of 16 bits, you can set a new default bridge network width.
+For example, if container application developers use `docker network create` to create multiple new user-defined networks in their VCHs, you might need to configure a smaller subnet mask to avoid overuse of the VLANs that are assigned to those VCHs.
+By default the IP range is 172.16.0.0/12 and the network allocation width is /16.

+The value that you specify must be larger than the subnet value specified in the `--bridge-network-range` option.
+This is because a larger subnet mask value results in a smaller range of available IP addresses.
+So, for example, if you set the default bridge network range to 172.16.0.0.0/22, you must set the default bridge network width to 22 or greater.
+If you use the default bridge network range subnet mask value of 16, you must set a value of 16 or more.

+If you change the default bridge network width, any additional bridge networks that  container application developers create in the VCH will have the specified subnet mask.
+Container application developers can override the default value by specifying `docker network create --subnet` when they create a new bridge network.

+**NOTE**: This option is available in vSphere Integrated Containers 1.5.2 and later.

+#### Create VCH Wizard

+Enter a value in the **Bridge network width** text box.
+For example, enter **24** to reduce the size of the subnet mask.

+#### vic-machine Option

+`--bridge-network-width`, `--bnw`

+If the default subnet mask for the bridge network is too large, specify a new subnet mask in the `--bridge-network-width` option.

+<pre>--bridge-network-width 24</pre>

 ## What to Do Next <a id="whatnext"></a>